host-microbiota-multi-omics/snakemake_pipelines/README.md

-# snakemake_pipelines
+# Snakemake pipelines

-Collection of snakemake pipelines used in the course
+This repository contains a collection of snakemake pipelines optimised for Mjolnir.